delbon93/traffic_sim/README.md

 Middle click on a node to block or free its ingoing connections.
 Hold shift and middle click on a node to toggle all outgoing connections as blocked instead (it actually toggles the blocking state of all nodes this node has outgoing connections to).

+Hover over a node and press 'd' to toggle this node being deferred.